Cold, flu, gastro—find out how to strengthen your immune system and avoid viruses!

 The truth regarding products meant to boost the immune system

 There is currently no medication or product officially approved by Health Canada to strengthen the immune system for people who are generally in good health.
-However, certain products available at the pharmacy have shown promising results during clinical studies.
-For example, this is the case for:
+Some products available at the pharmacy have shown questionable results on this point in clinical studies.
+For instance, this is the case for:

 - vitamin C

 - omega 3

 It is difficult to draw firm conclusions about the effectiveness of most of these products because study results are often contradictory or inconclusive.
 Additionally, it should be noted that these products, although considered to be generally well tolerated, may pose certain health risks (e.g., drug interactions).

 Speak to your pharmacist for additional information about the prevention of infections.